davaya/spdx-world/README.md

   3. Arrays or Maps with references between types

 As a logical model gets more complex, for example by defining generalization / specialization relationships, the number of ways to represent it as information increases.
-Information has a small set of datatype building blocks, and designing an information model means making design choices for which building block to use to represent each characteristic of the logical model.

-Three information models representing the World logical model are:
+Three possible information models are:
 ![World information model](Images/information-model-1.jpg)

+Information models use a small set of datatypes as building blocks, and deciding which datatype to use to represent each characteristic of the logical model results in a single information model.
-For each information model there are many ways of serializing an information instance into data.
-Only JSON examples are shown, but the same instance can be serialized to and from XML, RDF, JSON-LD, etc.  For each data type there are three verbosity levels:
+But there are many ways of serializing an information instance into data.
+Only JSON examples are shown, but the same instance can be serialized to and from XML, RDF, JSON-LD, etc.
+For a given data type there are three verbosity levels:
 1. The "verbose" method typically used in JSON-centric design - every property is serialized with a name and value
-2. The "compact" method used with databases - results in "friendly" JSON data without unnecessary repeated key names
+2. The "compact" method results in "friendly" JSON data without unnecessary repeated key names
 3. The "concise" method, which is compact and also replaces strings with indexes, typically used for vocabularies and localization where a message number gets translated to equivalent strings in different languages

 ![World information model](Images/information-model-2.jpg)